Industry Partnership@CS

 In a smaller networking session, interact directly with CS students who've demonstrated leadership skills.
 Students will include student club executives, departmental committee student representatives and outreach coordinators.

-ACM Programming Team Sponsorship
+ICPC Programming Team Sponsorship

-Become a key sponsor of the UBC CS student ACM programming team at the ACM ICPC World Finals.
+Become a key sponsor of the UBC ICPC programming team at the ACM ICPC World Finals.
 The ACM International Collegiate Programming Contest (ICPC) is a two-tiered competition among teams of three students representing institutions of higher education.
 Teams first compete in regional contests held around the world from September to November each year.
 Top teams from each regional contest qualify for advancement to the ACM International Collegiate Programming Contest World Finals, typically held the following May.

 Computer Science Tri-Mentoring Program